 To determine whether it’s technologically feasible, talk to a professional at Net Solutions.
 We’ll give it to you straight.

 The trick to making money from an app is to identify a problem that people are willing to spend money to solve.
-If your app can make their lives easier, and you market it well, you’ll probably make money.
+You’ll make money if your app makes their lives easier and markets it well.

 Where can I find app ideas?If you don’t already have a problem, try one of the strategies below to get your creative juices flowing.